How Long to Thaw a Turkey

 Every year, one thing sneaks up on me no matter how prepared I am for my holiday dinner: thawing that Thanksgiving turkey.
-I always forget how long it takes to defrost, and there’s nothing worse than waking up Thanksgiving morning and discovering that your turkey is still frozen!
-The United States Department of Agriculture (USDA) has some pretty specific guidelines to safely defrost turkey.
+I always forget how long it takes for the turkey to thaw, and there’s nothing worse than waking up Thanksgiving morning and discovering that your turkey is still frozen!
+The United States Department of Agriculture (USDA) has some pretty specific guidelines to safely thaw turkey.
 Follow along to learn them all for the best Thanksgiving yet.

 How to Thaw Turkey

 Figuring out how long you should thaw turkey can be a challenge.
 This chart covers how long you should defrost based on the size of your bird and the method you use.